Indonesia Marks One Year Since Deadly Quake-tsunami Disaster - UrduPoint

 Indonesia Marks One Year Since Deadly Quake-tsunami Disaster

-Indonesia on Saturday marks one year since a devastating quake-tsunami disaster that pounded the city of Palu, killing more than 4,000 people
+Indonesia on Saturday marked one year since a devastating quake-tsunami disaster pounded the city of Palu, killing more than 4,000 people

-Jakarta, (APP - UrduPoint / Pakistan Point News - 28th Sep, 2019 ):Indonesia on Saturday marks one year since a devastating quake-tsunami disaster that pounded the city of Palu, killing more than 4,000 people.
+Palu, Indonesia, (APP - UrduPoint / Pakistan Point News - 28th Sep, 2019 ):Indonesia on Saturday marked one year since a devastating quake-tsunami disaster pounded the city of Palu, killing more than 4,000 people.

 Mass prayers are expected later in the day to remember victims of the 7.5 magnitude quake and subsequent deluge that razed swathes of the coastal city on Sulawesi island last September.